YangLiuLab/yangliulab.github.io/README.md

 The laboratory of Dr. Yang Liu integrates multi-disciplinary approaches spanning engineering optics, physics, computer science, chemistry, biology and medicine, to develop advanced microscopy techniques to address important biological and clinical questions in cancer research!

 ## License
+This website uses the template of Research-Lab-Website provided by photonlines.github.io.
 The work is licensed under The MIT License.